akittiru/Areeya-portfolio-templates/final-project-part-two.md

 _List any references you used here._

 ## AI acknowledgements
-_If you used AI to help you complete this assignment (within the parameters of the instruction and course guidelines), detail your use of AI for this assignment here._
+I used AI to help me organize and format the interview responses into a structured table, convert everything into Markdown, and clean up my language.
+AI also helped me analyze which parts of my current storyboard need improvement so I can revise it to better meet the requirements for Part III.